casangi/cngi_prototype/README.md

 ### Run Tests

-Dowload the unit test data from https://astrocloud.nrao.edu/s/Hacr42aZmJ3eb7i and place the files in `cngi_prototype/cngi/data/`.
+Dowload the test data from https://astrocloud.nrao.edu/s/Hacr42aZmJ3eb7i and place the files in `cngi_prototype/cngi/data/`.
-Unit tests can be found in `cngi_prototype/tests/`.
+The test scripts can be found in `cngi_prototype/tests/`.

 ### Coding Standards